Magenta–Crocco elevator

-The elevator can be reached from Corso Magenta through a pedestrian tunnel, from which it also possible to reach a small private elevator connecting the tunnel to the Old Pharmacy of the Sant'Anna Convent.
+The elevator can be reached from Corso Magenta through a pedestrian tunnel, from which it also possible to reach a small private elevator connecting the tunnel to the Antica Farmacia Sant'Anna, the ancient and still operating pharmacy of the Sant'Anna Convent.
 The elevator can also be reached from a second entrance located in via Acquarone.

 It entered service in 1933.
 In 1966, it came under the responsibility of AMT Genova.
 In 2007, it underwent a complete maintenance review and the substitution of the old cars with modern ones.